ArmaForces/ArmaServerManager/README.md

 ## Missing features

-- Running more than one server is not supported (unless one of them doesn't have signatures verification enabled).
+- Running more than one server is not supported (unless only one of them has signatures verification enabled).
 - Arma installation
 - Linux support (only Windows Arma server is supported)